Alcatecablee/fixwise/LAUNCH_STRATEGY.md

 #### ✅ Use:

 - "297 passing tests"
-- "Source-available (BSL 1.1) - code is public, free for most uses"
-- "Becomes fully open-source (GPL-3.0) in 2029"
+- "Open-source (Apache 2.0) - free forever, never changing"
 - "6 months of development"
 - "Tested on 100+ real projects"
+- "Enterprise-friendly with patent protection"
 - GitHub stars + download velocity (as they grow)

 #### ❌ Avoid: